hudyu17/zebra/README.md

 [Crossywalk](https://crossywalk.com) is a platform to suggest and vote on new crosswalks.

-More presonal project-ish than a real thing, but my goal was to build something with maps and get more familiar with Prisma.
+More personal project-ish than a real thing, but my goal was to build something with maps and get more familiar with Prisma.

 ### Stack
 - Next.js